 Let’s take a closer look at why these things can trigger migraines.

 For one thing, high humidity and extremely dry conditions can bring about dehydration.
 Dehydration is one of the most common and preventable migraine triggers.
-Sun glare and bright lights often activate a condition called photophobia – a painful sensitivity to light – among people with migraines.
+Sun glare and bright lights often activate a condition called photophobia – a painful sensitivity to light – among migraineurs.
 It is not really understood why lightning and barometric pressure have such an intense effect on migraines.

 Dr. Stephen Graff-Radford, DDS, the director of the program for a headache and orofacial pain at the Cedars-Sinai Medical Center, gives the following insight: barometric pressure changes may influence the pressure in the brain or the ability of the brain to block pain, but this remains unknown.
 He continues to state that what is known is overcast, rainy, and cloudy days do bring about more migraines than normal.